-The BATTERY DISCONNECT switch on the panel just inside the main door acts as a master switch.
-When the coach switch is turned to use it opens the circuit between the coach batteries and the twelve-volt distribution panel.
-The chassis disconnect switch does not disconnect the chassis battery from the chassis systems.
-It only cuts off power from the inverter/charger charging system to the chassis battery.
-You must have the chassis battery disconnect switch on (use) for the inverter/converter to charge the engine batteries.
-The coach batteries are charged by the inverter/converter whether the coach battery disconnect switch is in the use or store position.
+The COACH BATTERY DISCONNECT switch on the panel just inside the main door acts as a master switch.
+When the switch is turned to USE it opens the circuit between the coach batteries and the twelve-volt distribution panel.
+When turned to STORE the batteries are isolated from the panel to prevent accidental and parasitic battery discharge.
+The coach and engine batteries are charged by the inverter/converter or the engine charging system whether the battery disconnect switch is in the USE or STORE position.

-The engine batteries are used for starting the engine and operating the headlights, taillights, running lights, instrument panel lighting, automotive air conditioning and other accessories.
-The alternator charges all the batteries while the engine is running.
-The inverter/converter charges all the batteries when the unit is plugged into shoreline as long as the chassis battery disconnect switch is on (USE).
+The chassis batteries are used for starting the engine and operating the headlights, taillights, running lights, instrument panel lighting, automotive air conditioning, LP Detector, docking lights, search light, and other accessories.

 The coach batteries are used for interior lighting; exhaust fans, generator, water pump, central control panel, entertainment center, optional 12-volt convenience outlets, and the refrigerator when it is switched to 12-volt power.

 The generator also charges all batteries when it is running, through the 120-volt city power system that powers the inverter/converter.
 The Intellitec Battery Control Center manual is also in your packet.
 It has trouble-shooting and wiring information.

 The battery disconnect switch is not intended for everyday use.
-But if you're going to be away from your coach for more than 3 or 4 days and it's not plugged into 110-volt current just flip the switch off on the way out and your assured of fresh batteries when you return.
+But if you're going to be away from your coach for more than 3 or 4 days and it's not plugged into 110-volt current just turn the switch to STORE on the way out and your assured of fresh batteries when you return.